jlevy/og-equity-compensation/README.md

 🄳 A **secondary market (or secondary sale, or private sale)** transaction is when private company stock [is sold](https://www.cooleygo.com/secondary-sales-of-private-company-stock/) to another private party.
-This is in contrast to **primary market** transactions where companies sell directly to investors.
+This is in contrast to **primary market** transactions, where companies sell directly to investors.
 Secondary sales are not routine, but they can sometimes occur, such as when an employee sells to an accredited investor who wants to invest in the company.